seinecle/gephi-tutorials/docs/generated-slides/subdir/importing-data-in-gephi-en_temp_html.md

 //ST: !

 - Textual attribute: `String`.
 Nodes sharing the same textual value can be colored the same, or filtered together...
 - Numerical attribute: `Integer`, `Double` or `Float`.
-Nodes can be resized according to their value, or colorize in a gradient.
+Nodes can be resized according to their value, or colorized in a gradient.
 Filters can be applied based on the range of values.
 - Boolean attribute: just a `true` or `false` value.
 Useful for filtering out some nodes which are true or false on some parameter.
-- Other attributes: we don't need them at all for the moment.
+- Other types of attributes: not needed for the moment.

 == (to be continued)